niksirbi/pcarpet/README.md

 MyData.run_pcarpet()
 ```

 Detailed instructions on running `pcarpet` are available as a [jupyter notebook](doc/example_usage.ipynb).
-The notebook runs `pcarpet` on some example data, either in a single step (as above), or by separately calling the various parts of the pipeline.
-The notebook also explains additional optional arguments and the standard set of `pcarpet` outputs.
+The notebook runs `pcarpet` on some example data, either in a single step (as above) or by separately calling the various parts of the pipeline.
+It also explains the various optional arguments and the outputs of the pipeline.
+If you wish to run the notebook locally, make sure that [jupyter](https://jupyter.org/) is installed in you programming environment.

 ## Acknowledgements
 This project was created using the [shablona template](https://github.com/uwescience/shablona).